Pothulapati/tarunpothulapati-com/content/posts/My GSoC Journey with Linkerd.md

 The initial work was to make the smi-metrics API Server support more service meshes like [Istio](https://istio.io) and [Consul Connect](https://learn.hashicorp.com/consul).
 As this work can be a bit hectic and required learning a lot of things specific to those meshes.
 My mentor suggested me to continue my contributions on Linkerd while also working on SMI-metrics.
 So, that I don't get struck on one thing.

-So, My GSoC work is divied into my contributions to SMI-metrics and also the Linkerd project.
+So, My GSoC work is divided into my contributions to SMI-metrics and also the Linkerd project.

 ## SMI-Metrics